Install the WatchGuard Single Sign-On (SSO) Client

 - To see which drives are available to install the client, and how much space is available on each of these drives, click Disk Cost.

 When the SSO Client is installed on a Windows computer, after the wizard completes, the WatchGuard Authentication Client service starts automatically.
 Each time the computer starts, the service starts automatically.

 The SSO Client for a Mac OS X computer has two components: ssodaemon.app and ssoclient.app.
 After the wizard completes, ssodaemon.app and ssoclient.app start automatically.
 Each time the Mac OS X computer starts, ssodaemon.app starts automatically.
-Then, when a user logs in to the computer with credentials stored in your Active Directory server, ssoclient.app starts and the user can authenticate with SSO.
+When a user logs in to the computer with credentials stored in your Active Directory server, ssoclient.app starts and the user can authenticate with SSO.

 You can use Active Directory Group Policy to remotely deploy the SSO Client to Windows users.
 For example, you can configure Group Policy to install the SSO Client automatically after a user logs in to Windows.
 The Windows SSO Client installer is an .MSI file that you can deploy through Group Policy.

 When you specify the location of the SSO Client .MSI file, be sure to use a path that points to a network location.
 Do not use a path that points to a local drive, such as your C: drive.

 For more information about software installation deployment for Active Directory group policy objects, see the documentation for your operating system, or these resources on the Microsoft website: